Polynomials with constant Hessian determinants in dimension three: Abstract

 \section{Abstract}

-In this paper, we extend the following result for $n \le 2$ by F. Dillen to $n \le 3$: if $f$ is a polynomial of degree larger than two in $n \le 3$ variables such that the Hessian determinant is constant, then after a suitable linear transformation the Hessian matrix of $f$ becomes zero below the anti-diagonal.
+In this paper, we show that the Jacobian conjecture holds for gradient maps in dimension $n \le 3$ over a field $K$ of characteristic zero.
+We do this by extending the following result for $n \le 2$ by F. Dillen to $n \le 3$: if $f$ is a polynomial of degree larger than two in $n \le 3$ variables such that the Hessian determinant of $f$ is constant, then after a suitable linear transformation (replacing $f$ by $f(Tx)$ for some $T \in \GL_n(K)$), the Hessian matrix of $f$ becomes zero below the anti-diagonal.
 The result does not hold for larger $n$.

 The proof of the case $\det \hess f \in K^{*}$ is based on the following result, which in turn is based on the already known case $\det \hess f = 0$: if $f$ is a polynomial in $n \le 3$ variables such that $\det \hess f \ne 0$, then after a suitable linear transformation, there exists a positive weight function $w$ on the variables such that the Hessian determinant of the $w$-leading part of $f$ is nonzero.
-This result does not hold for larger $n$ either, even if we allow any nontrivial $w$.
+This result does not hold for larger $n$ either (even if we replace `positive' by `nontrivial' above).

-As a consequence, we prove that the Jacobian conjecture holds for gradient maps of Keller type in dimension $n \le 3$, and that such gradient maps have linearly triangularizable and hence unipotent Jacobians in case their linear part is the identity map.
-If the linear part is not the identity map, then a linear triangularization is actually still possible, but not by means of a linear conjugation.

-In the last section, we show that the Jacobian conjecture holds for gradient maps over the reals whose linear part is the identity map, by proving that the corresponding Keller maps are translations.
-We do this by showing that this problem is equivalent to the main result of \cite{MR0319126}, which we generalize to arbitrary fields of characteristic zero in dimension $n \le 3$.
+In the last section, we show that the Jacobian conjecture holds for gradient maps over the reals whose linear part is the identity map, by proving that such gradient maps are translations (i.e.\@ have degree $1$) if they satisfy the Keller condition.
+We do this by showing that this problem is the polynomial case of the main result of \cite{MR0319126}.
+For polynomials in dimension $n \le 3$, we generalize this result to arbitrary fields of characteristic zero.

 \emph{Key words:} Hessian determinant, Jacobian conjecture, polynomial, weighted degree, anisotropic quadratic form.

 \emph{2010 Mathematics Subject Classification:} 13F20; 14R15; 15A63.